-This fund pursues a multi-asset strategy as the principal investment strategy.
-Here, between 0% and 100% of the fund's assets are invested in fixed and floating rate securities, equities and investment funds such as equity, bond and money market funds.
-At least 51% of the fund's assets are invested in equities of issuers worldwide.
+This fund pursues a bond strategy as the principal investment strategy.
+Here, at least 70% of the fund's assets are invested in bonds and other interest-bearing securities that are denominated in euro.
+No more than 25% of the fund's assets may be invested in warrant-linked bonds and warrants, as well as in convertible debentures.
 Further details regarding the main investment strategy are specified in the Special Section of the Sales Prospectus.

-At least 80% of the sub-fund's net assets are allocated to investments that meet the promoted envi-ronmental and social characteristics as described in the following sections.
-The alignment of the portfolio with the binding elements of the investment strategy used to attain the promoted environ-mental and social characteristics as well as the PAB-Exclusions is continuously controlled via the sub-fund's investment guidelines monitoring
+At least 51% of the sub-fund's net assets are allocated to investments that meet the promoted envi-ronmental and social characteristics as described in the following sections.
+The alignment of the portfolio with the binding elements of the investment strategy used to attain the promoted environ-mental and social characteristics is continuously controlled via the sub-fund's investment guidelines monitoring.

-The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?